Megan & Chris

 Therefore, keep in mind that a wedding is at the same time filled with little details that don’t go exactly as you would expect, but also with a lot of surprise that you will cherish.
 You should focus on the good sides, enjoy what works and not paying attention to the imperfection!

-Even if it’s a one lifetime event, you don’t need a pure blue sky for an emotional wedding your will remember forever.
+Even if it’s a one lifetime event, you don’t need a pure blue sky for an emotional wedding you will remember forever.

 Outdoor wedding could be the best, or the worst.

-Those are keys to successfully host your outdoor events, even in case of rain.
+Those are keys to host your outdoor events successfully, even in case of rain.

 Keep guests entertained

-That should be the mantra for all kind of event: entertainment.
-Who as never went to an event, get bored after one hour and just waiting for the first opportunity to leave?
+That should be the mantra for all kinds of event entertainment.
+Who has never went to an event, get bored after one hour and just waiting for the first opportunity to leave?

-They had a min bar hosted by some friends from the neighborhood
+They had a mini bar hosted by some friends from the neighborhood

 From the appetizer to the spectacular roast pork, guests had good food to eat.